-Our dental plan members have 2 check ups a year and 2-4 hygiene sessions a year (depending on the plan) and free Whitening Top-Up at every hygiene visit.
+Our dental plan members have 1 check up a year and a hygiene session per year and free Whitening Top-Up at every check up appointment.

 Being on our dental plan is the best way to look after your work, and the health of your teeth and smile.

-We recommend visiting the dentist and hygienist at least twice a year to make sure your dental health is maintained.
+We recommend visiting the dentist and hygienist at least once a year to make sure your dental health is maintained.

-Composite Bonding can be best maintained if polished roughly once or twice a year.
+Composite Bonding can be best maintained if polished roughly once a year.

-Our dental hygienist can polish them at your regular hygiene appointments, and our dental plans have options for 2 or 4 visits a year.
+Our dental hygienist can polish them at your regular hygiene appointments.

 Often a follow-up or several follow-ups may be needed to refine the Composites.